 Together with her sister, Hopie, Lily launched the Los Angeles–based textile line Block Shop in 2010.
-The two have since made the dusty pink home a satellite studio for hosting workshops on natural dyeing and hand block printing—skills they learned while setting up production in India.
-Known for their scarves, baby quilts, and pillows in a rich palette, the Stockmans are introducing tabletop linens this spring.
+The two have since made the dusty pink home a satellite studio for hosting workshops on natural dyeing and hand–block printing—skills they learned while setting up production in India.
+Known for their scarves, baby quilts, pillows, and tabletop linens in a rich palette, the Stockmans introduced wallpaper in 2022.

-To get their social fix, they often throw laid-back, last-minute dinner parties for whomever happens to be around in Joshua Tree.
+To get their social fix, they often throw laid-back, last-minute dinner parties for whomever happens to be around.
 While the house is only 500 square feet, the white-walled courtyard doubles as an outdoor kitchen and dining room.
 The stark landscape inspires the sisters to embrace a pared-down aesthetic with splashes of color, like cobalt plates or a bunch of Mexican marigolds, and strong geometric forms, such as their block-printed napkins.